revagomes/training/README.md

 * Write code to make the tests pass.
 * Refer to the _final_ branch if students get stuck

-With this branch structure, changes should be merged down.
+With this branch structure, changes should be merged up.
 That is, the pattern is that changes to _initial_ are replicated to all branches that follow.